AshFungor/AshFungor/README.md

 ## What I did

-Worked at Embedded Systems at Yandex as intern, participated in university-curated project Laar (also Embedded), developed daemon for processing and controlling raw sound samples on device.
+Worked at Embedded Systems at Yandex as intern, participated in university-curated project Laar (also Embedded), developed system daemon for processing and controlling raw sound samples on device, supporting multiple clients, mixing and frequency filtering.

 ## What I am learning